Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/02-joins-semi.md

 Another big upside is that they are **faster** than cartesian joins because in SQL they avoid the need to compute the cartesian product, which is an expensive operation.

+## Relational Algebra

+Just a quick note on the algebra for this section.
+Sometimes you will come across notation for semi join and anti join expressed in terms of the cartesian product.
+Ignore these.
+The way we perform these joins in SQL will not compute anything resembling a cartesian product at all!

 ## Relations

 $$